pywbem/pywbemtools/docs/pywbemclisubcommands.rst

   $ pywbemcli class enumerate       # displays the mof of all classes

-  $ pywbemcli class enumerte -o     # displays only the names of the classes
+  $ pywbemcli class enumerate -o     # displays only the names of the classes

+.. _`pywbemcli subcommands`:

 pywbemcli subcommands
 =====================